Selective Perception

 Here are strategies to help you recognize and overcome this bias:

-Implement Devil's Advocate Protocol
+Assign a Devil’s Advocate

 Test Your Understanding